 No attendee emails — meetings with no emails recorded are not classified and stay private.

 Team members joined with a personal email — if a team member used an email that's not in Vinyl, they'll be counted as external.
-This can make an internal meeting appear external, or it might not cause issues but still means the classification isn't accurate.
+This can make an internal meeting appear external.

-Inactive team members — only active members with non-external roles are considered.
-If someone's account is inactive or has an external user role, their email isn't included in the team member check.
+Inactive team members — only active members with a full team member account are considered.
+If someone's account is inactive, their email isn't included in the team member check.

 5. Has the meeting date passed?